Blogs

 Read the full blog here

-Seachange Devon, a charity, located in Budleigh Salterton, operates as a vibrant community hub in conjunction with the NHS, providing a wide range of services aimed at enhancing the health and wellbeing of the local population.
-Originally Budleigh Salterton’s cottage hospital, the facility was transformed into a community hub in 2018, following a collaboration between the local community, the Royal Devon and Exeter Foundation Trust, Devon Clinical Commissioning Group, and NHS England.
+Originally Budleigh Salterton’s cottage hospital, the site was transformed into a community wellbeing hub in 2018 through collaboration between the local community, the Royal Devon and Exeter Foundation Trust, Devon Clinical Commissioning Group and NHS England.

 Read more here